Euphoria (BTS song): Composition

 The song started as a sole work by Candace Nicole Sosa with the title "Killing Time".
 Sosa contacted DJ Swivel for writing advice.
 It turned out the DJ was very interested in the song.

 Musically, it has been described as a song with "future bass leanings" by Billboard.
 In an interview DJ Swivel explained how "Euphoria" was made.
 A guitar combined with a piano leads the opening of the song, and then drums were added.
 There are four different sounds used for the drums in the beginning.
 For the B-section the aim was to make it sound open and bright.
 The featured instrument there is the synth string sound, with a sub base anchoring the section.
 In certain sections of the song, vocal chops were placed in it to complement the lead vocal.
 After B-section, the chorus becomes the most important part of the song, with it being built around a main stab chord sound.
 The key of the song is in D major and is 105 beats per minute.

 In an interview with Billboard, writer Melanie Fontana recalled that she wanted the chorus to explode with something more "chanty" but the crowd could sing along easily too.
 DJ Swivel stated the song "goes through a lot of different emotions" from beginning to end.

 "Euphoria" embodied the "起" or "beginning" of the narrative sequence.

 Reception

 The Grammys described "Euphoria" as "an art-pop rabbit hole looking to the future" while Billboard stated it was a big statement piece and set the overall tone of Love Yourself: Answer as optimistic.
 Rolling Stone included the song on its July 2020 list of the "75 Greatest Boy Band Songs of All Time", at number 34.

 In the United States, "Euphoria" sold 15,000 digital copies its opening week, and was the 12th best-selling song in the country.
-It has sold over 500,000 copies in the US, as of November 2021.
 In Canada, the song was the 19th best-seller upon release.
 Worldwide, it came in at number two for best selling songs.